 - Beach camping

 - Spectacular hikes

 - And much much more…

-Our late autumn arrival into Greece welcomed us with its brilliant burnt orange hues and cheery yellow tones.
-Travelling through Greece in autumn meant we avoided the summer crowds and the colours of nature were able to shine through.
+Our late autumn arrival in Greece welcomed us with its brilliant burnt orange hues and cheery yellow tones.
+Travelling through Greece in autumn meant we avoided the summer crowds and the colours of nature shimmered.

 Although pretty nippy in the mountains, further south and especially in the Peloponnese, the weather was beautiful – even allowing us to swim on occasion.

-This map is interactive and highlights all the locations detailed in this post, including details of motorhome stops for each night of this campervan Greece road trip.
+This Greece Road Trip map is interactive and highlights all the locations detailed in this post, including details of motorhome stops for each night of this campervan Greece road trip.

-The maps below this one, detail the kilometres and travel times for various options of your campervan trip through Greece.
+The maps below this one, detail the kilometres and travel times for various options for your campervan trip through Greece.